 A number of recent works eschew using each pixel as the input for transformer models and instead use patches (set of pixels) as input.
 For example, Yang~\etal~\cite{yang2020learning} proposed Texture Transformer Network for Image Super-Resolution (TTSR), using the transformer architecture in the reference-based image super-resolution problem.
 It aims to transfer relevant textures from reference images to low-resolution images.
-Taking a low-resolution image and reference image as the query $Q$ and key $K$, respectively, the relevance $r_{i,j}$ is calculated between each patch $q_i$ in $Q$ and $k_i$ in $K$ as:
+Taking a low-resolution image and reference image as the query $\mathbf Q$ and key $\mathbf K$, respectively, the relevance $r_{i,j}$ is calculated between each patch $\mathbf q_i$ in $\mathbf Q$ and $\mathbf k_i$ in $\mathbf K$ as:

-A hard-attention module is proposed to select high-resolution features $V$ according to the reference image, so that the low-resolution image can be matched by using the relevance.
+A hard-attention module is proposed to select high-resolution features $\mathbf V$ according to the reference image, so that the low-resolution image can be matched by using the relevance.
 The hard-attention map is calculated as:

-The most relevant reference patch is $t_i = v_{h_i}$, where $t_i$ in $T$ is the transferred features.
-A soft-attention module is then used to transfer $V$ to the low-resolution feature $F$.
-The soft-attention is calculated as:

-The equation to transfer the high-resolution texture images to the low-resolution images can be formulated as:
+The most relevant reference patch is $\mathbf t_i = \mathbf v_{h_i}$, where $\mathbf t_i$ in $\mathbf T$ is the transferred features.
+A soft-attention module is then used to transfer $\mathbf V$ to the low-resolution feature.
+The transferred features from the high-resolution texture image and the low-resolution feature are used to generate the output features of the low-resolution image.

-Here, $F_{out}$ and $F$ denote the output and input features of the low-resolution image,respectively; $S$ is the soft-attention; and $T$ is the transferred features from the high-resolution texture image.
 By leveraging the transformer-based architecture, TTSR can successfully transfer texture information from high-resolution reference images to low-resolution images in super-resolution tasks.